Chapter 2

 Different practices restore different kinds of integration.

 Books remember ideas across time.
 A book takes knowledge that would otherwise die with its knower and makes it available to strangers across centuries.
+It re-members meaning and duration — connects a mind in the present to a mind in the past.

 Meditation remembers presence.
 It trains the capacity to attend to inner experience without being swept away by it — restoring a relationship between the self and its own attention that compulsive productivity erodes.
+It re-members the self and its awareness.

 Psychotherapy remembers emotional wholeness.
 It creates a container where split-off experiences can be reintegrated — where what was too painful to feel can be felt, named, and returned to the self.

 Team sports remember the body in coordinated action.
 They demand that you be physically present, responsive to others, moving together toward a shared goal.
+They re-member the body and the group.

 Protest and collective action remember the body politic.
 They put bodies together in space to make a collective visible to itself and to the world.